plantbreeding/BrAPI-Manuscript2/manuscript.md

 + USDA NIFA: 2022-51181-38449
 + This work was supported by the Agence Nationale de la Recherche, programme Investissements d'avenir, ANR-11-INBS-0012 (Phenome)
 + U.S. Department of Agriculture, under agreement numbers [8062-21000-043-004-A, 8062-21000-052-002-A, and 8062-21000-052-003-A]
-+ This work was funded by ELIXIR, the research infrastructure for life science data.
-+ This work was supported by ELIXIR, the research infrastructure for life science data.
++ This work was funded and supported by ELIXIR, the research infrastructure for life science data.
 + The French Networks of Biological Resource Centres for Agricultural, Environmental and Life Sciences, doi: 10.15454/b4ec-tf49
 + The Bill and Malinda Gates Foundation in cooperation with the Excellence in Breeding Platform of the CGIAR